mauriciocarbajal/lithium-cli/README.md

 Just an old sweet song

 2             5     3  ⇧2 (or ⇧C)
-Keeps Georgia on my mind..
+Keeps Georgia on my mind...

 2  5  ⇧1  1
 ```